bugthesystem/natura/README.md

 [MIT](https://github.com/ziyasal/natura/blob/main/LICENSE)

-> _This lib developed to be part of Λ.R.Ξ.N.Λ 2D game engine._
+> _This crate is developed to be part of Λ.R.Ξ.N.Λ 2D game engine._